-To be considered for graduate funding, applications should be received before March 15th for September registration.
+To be considered for graduate funding, applications should be received before April 15th of the year preceding registration.

 CO-TUTELLE

 Students who enroll in a Ph.
 D. program will have the opportunity to do a co-tutelle (joint Doctorate) with a university in France or Quebec.
 For more information, please contact the French Graduate Chair, Dr Stella Spriet (stella.spriet@usask.ca).